Everything you need to know about July and August rail industrial action

 “It’s high time the union leaders realised that strikes no longer have the impact they once did and are simply driving people away from the railway.”

-I have a ticket booked for one of the RMT national strike days.
+I have a ticket booked for the RMT national strike day.
 What can I do?

 Passengers with Advance, Anytime or Off-Peak tickets can have their ticket refunded with no fee if the train that the ticket is booked for is cancelled, delayed or rescheduled.